BackInBash/DeezerSync/DeezerSync/Search/README.md

 Step 3: Track: With You ft.
 Quinn XCII

 Step 1: Artist: T-Mass Track: T-Mass - Feel It In The Air (ft.
-JVZEL) Step 2: Artist: T-Mass Track: Mass
-Step 3: Track: T-Mass T-Mass - Feel It In The Air
+JVZEL) Step 2: Artist: T-Mass Track: Mass - Feel It In The Air (ft.
+JVZEL) Step 3: Track: T-Mass - Feel It In The Air

 Step 1: Artist: Rain Man Track: The Chainsmokers - Inside Out ft.
 Charlee (Rain Man Remix) Step 2: Artist: The Chainsmokers  Track:  Inside Out ft.
 Charlee (Rain Man Remix)